 Children's Learning Lab

-Check out the interactive displays, shell games, and live tank at the Children's Learning Lab.
+Check out the interactive displays, shell games, and touch pools at the Children's Learning Lab.
 You can't miss it!

 Nautilus, Squid, and Octopus models

 Life-size models of a giant squid, nautilus, and octopus help explain the three main surviving branches of Cephalopods.
 The exhibit covers many aspects of cephalopod biology and related folklore.

 Florida Fossil Shells • Ecphora • Calusa: The Original Shell People